Korean Art and Antiques

 $350.00

 Large Artist's Proof of Munjado Calligraphy by the Famous Kim Ki Chang aka Unbo (1913 - 2001).
+Calligraphy has been the most revered field of art throughout Korean history.
 Despite being deaf, Unbo was one of Korea's most beloved 20th Century artists.
 His works are now sought by museums and collectors internationally.
 This is the original signed AP (Artist's Proof) of this large lithograph, where Unbo gives us a most creative rendering with anthropomorphic figures in the ancient style of figurative munjado calligraphy.
 38.5 x 28.5 inches, 98 x 72.5 cm.

 All Items : Vintage Arts : Regional Art : Asian : Korean : Paintings : Pre 1980 item #1368014 (stock #1316)